olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 An application to fluid dynamics is also provided.
 The fluid dynamics use case follows the work of [Bharadwaj & Srinivasan (2020)](https://www.sto.nato.int/publications/STO%20Educational%20Notes/STO-EN-AVT-377/EN-AVT-377-01.pdf) and [Gopalakrishnan Meena et al. (2024)](https://doi.org/10.1063/5.0231929).

 ## Significance of the HHL Algorithm
-The HHL algorithm represents a monumental breakthrough in quantum computing, allowing for the efficient solution of linear systems of equations, a ubiquitous subtask that underlies numerous scientific and engineering applications.
-Traditional algorithms struggle with large-scale data sets, often resulting in exponential (O(2^n)) computational costs.
-In contrast, the HHL algorithm harnesses the power of quantum mechanics to deliver a polynomial (O(n^2)) speedup, enabling faster computations that can solve complex problems in fields such as optimization, machine learning, and fluid dynamics!
+&nbsp; The HHL algorithm represents a monumental breakthrough in quantum computing, allowing for the efficient solution of linear systems of equations, a ubiquitous subtask that underlies numerous scientific and engineering applications.
+Traditional algorithms struggle with large-scale data sets, often resulting in exponential (O(2<sup>n</sup>)) computational costs.
+In contrast, the HHL algorithm harnesses the power of quantum mechanics to deliver a polynomial (O(n<sup>2</sup>)) speedup, enabling faster computations that can solve complex problems in fields such as optimization, machine learning, and fluid dynamics!

-Understanding the HHL algorithm not only showcases the unique advantages of quantum computing but also opens the door to innovative applications that were previously unimaginable in classical computing.
-As we work through this course, we will explore the foundational principles and mathematical theory behind the QLSA.
-For specifics on how quantum computing works, please see our (Python_QML_Basics)[../Python_QML_Basics] challenge.]
+&nbsp; Understanding the HHL algorithm not only showcases the unique advantages of quantum computing but also opens the door to innovative applications that were previously unimaginable in classical computing.
+As we work through this course, we will explore the foundational principles and mathematical theory behind the HHL algorithm.
+For specifics on how quantum computing works, please see our (Python_QML_Basics)[../Python_QML_Basics] challenge.

+## Quantum Algorithms Primer

+It may be prudent to discuss the differences between classical and quantum algorithms before jumping into specifics.
+In fact, one common misconception is that quantum computers will outright replace classical computers.
+The truth is actually much more nuanced!
+Quantum algorithms are not designed to replace traditional computing algorithms; instead, they excel at solving specific types of problems that classical computers struggle with.
+See our [`Python_QML_Basics`](../Python_QML_Basics) for a quick review of the differences between classical and quantum computing!
+Another misconception is that quantum computers can solve problems that classical computers cannot.
+This is also **not** true!
+Quantum computers might seem like magic, but they're really only capable of solving classical computations faster and (ideally) with fewer resources than normal computers.

+The focus of quantum algorithms is to leverage quantum prinicples such as superposition, entanglement, and quantum interference to perform computations in ways classical computers cannot.

+## The HHL Algorithm Code

 ## Setting Up Our Environment
 First, we will move to the challenge directory, unload all current modules you may have previously loaded on Odo, and deactivate any previously loaded environments.